amitvermagit/MyRepo/README.md

 # MyRepo
 This is to store my work while learning. <br>
-This is my first demo repository.
+This is my first demo repository. <br>
+Author - Amit Verma